deetungsten/wyoming-parakeet/README.md

 **NOTE**: Models are downloaded temporarily to the `HF_HUB_CACHE` directory, which defaults to `~/.cache/huggingface/hub`.
 You may need to adjust this environment variable when using a read-only root filesystem (e.g., `HF_HUB_CACHE=/tmp`).

-## Jetson Orin Nano Deployment
+## Jetson Orin Nano Deployment (JetPack 6.x)

-For NVIDIA Jetson Orin Nano devices, use the optimized Docker configuration:
+For NVIDIA Jetson Orin Nano devices running JetPack 6.x, use the optimized Docker configuration:

 ### Prerequisites